foundry-vtt-community/wiki.js/community/Community-Media.md

 ---

 ## The Drafting Table

-"The Drafting Table
+> "The Drafting Table is creating Map assets, battlemaps, RPG Maps, and more!"
-is creating Map assets, battlemaps, RPG Maps, and more!", *The Drafting Table, Patreon*
+> — *The Drafting Table, Patreon*

 ### Link(s) to Media
 * [Patreon](https://www.patreon.com/draftingtable)